 These are further enhanced at night by an upgraded lighting package, including the Beacons of Magic.
 This is an all-new lighting effect on the outside of the geodesic sphere that debuted for Walt Disney World’s 50th Anniversary.
 It seems like a minor thing, but it’s absolutely mesmerizing.

-Along the perimeter of the aforementioned Giant Epcot Dirt Pit, a couple of locations have already opened: Creations Shop and Club Cool.
+Along the perimeter of the aforementioned Giant Epcot Dirt Pit, a few locations have already opened: Creations Shop and Club Cool.
 These were built in the former Innoventions building, where MouseGear was previously located.

 In front of Mission: Space and behind those locations, Space 220 Restaurant is now open.
 This highly themed dining experience takes place in a space station offering views of Earth from 220 miles up.

-In this same neighborhood (World Discovery), the biggest addition for Epcot is Guardians of the Galaxy: Cosmic Rewind, which is a hybrid roller coaster.
-This is the biggest-budget project currently being built at Walt Disney World.
-Originally, Cosmic Rewind was slated to debut “in time for Walt Disney World’s 50th Anniversary.”
-However, that did not happen.
+In this same neighborhood (World Discovery), the biggest addition to Epcot is Guardians of the Galaxy: Cosmic Rewind, which is a hybrid roller coaster.
+This is the biggest-budget project at Walt Disney World since Star Wars: Rise of the Resistance, and it is now open.

 Also in World Discovery, the Play Pavilion will replace Wonders of Life.
 At one point, this was also intended to open “in time for Walt Disney World’s 50th Anniversary.”

 After that, it’s expected that EPCOT Forever Fireworks will run temporarily until Late 2023, at which point a new nighttime spectacular will debut.
 In the meantime, we’d strongly recommend checking out our Best Harmonious Viewing Locations at Epcot for advice on where to see it.
 We regularly see guests camped out in spots that offered good views of IllumiNations, but are subpar for Harmonious.